 A uranium deposit discovered in 1977 in western Alaska, by means of airborne radiometric data, is the largest known in Alaska on the basis of industry reserve estimates.
-The deposit is apparently of epigenetic and supergene origin.
+At about latitude 65 degrees N, it is the most northerly known sandstone-type uranium deposit in the world.
+The deposit lies in Eocene continental sandstone near the eastern end of the Seward Peninsula, in the southern end of a graben that extends northward into the Death Valley depositional basin.The deposit is apparently of epigenetic and supergene origin.
 The uranium was derived from the Cretaceous granite of the Darby pluton that forms part of the western side of Death Valley.
 Uranium from primary mineralization is in the subsurface in a marginal facies of the Tertiary sedimentary basin where nearshore coarse clastic rocks are interbedded with coal and lacustrine clay.
+Primary mineralization occurred when uranium-bearing oxidizing ground water moved downdip from the pluton eastward through transmissive clastic beds or on the surface.
+Uranium was deposited where the coal or other carbonaceous material produced a reducing environment in arkosic host rocks.
 The supergene enrichment is related to a soil horizon at the present ground surface.
-Extensive exploratory drilling took place from 1979 to 1981.
+The most common uranium mineral is meta-autunite, but cofflnite has been identified in the primary deposits.
+The host rocks for the primary deposits were partly covered by basalt flows that issued from nearby vents.
+Some of the basalt is highly altered, and some basalt float from the supergene zone has alteration rinds that are enriched in uranium.Extensive exploratory drilling took place from 1979 to 1981.
 The average grade of the potential ore is 0.27 percent U 3 O 8 and the average thickness is 3 m.
 The calculated reserves are 1,000,000 lbs U 3 O 8 ; additional drilling would probably add to this figure.
-Additional study results are discussed.

 Additional publication details